SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Notice that you didn’t have to explictly tell the compiler the type of ``string``.
-If you don't specify a type,
+If you don’t specify a type,
-Swift determines the variable's type based on its initial value.
+Swift determines the variable’s type based on its initial value.
 A type annotation specifies an explicit type for a variable by writing it after the variable,